The Xometry app works best with JavaScript enabled!

 1. Steel

-Steel is a mix of iron (99%) and carbon (1%) which adds strength and hardness to the basic iron metal.
-Steels have a tensile strength in the range of 330–480 MPa.
+Steel is a mix of primarily iron and carbon (in varying amounts, typically below 2%), which adds strength and hardness to the basic iron metal.
+Steels have a tensile strength in the range of 200–2000 MPa, depending on composition and treatment.
 Steel is one of the most commonly used metals in the world and has mainly structural applications in civil engineering construction and structural parts of vehicles.
+To learn more, see our full guide on Steel.

 Aluminum is also one of the most common metals due to its high strength-to-weight ratio and cheap cost.
 These properties lead to aluminum being used in many aeronautical and aerospace applications.
-Aluminum can achieve a strength of around 100 MPa.
+Aluminum can achieve a strength of around 90–400 MPa, depending on the alloy.

 Titanium is a naturally found silver metal.
-It has the highest strength-to-weight ratio of any metal, but it is very hard to process which makes it expensive.
+It has the highest strength-to-weight ratio of any metal, but it is very hard to process, which makes it expensive.
 Titanium is also biocompatible.
-This leads titanium to be used in medical and aeronautical applications.
-Titanium has a tensile strength of 900 MPa.
+This leads to the use of titanium in medical and aeronautical applications.
+Titanium has a tensile strength of 275–1100 MPa, depending on the grade.

 What Are the Factors That May Affect the Ultimate Tensile Stress of a Material?

-The biggest variable affecting the tensile strength of a material is the temperature of the material during testing.
-However, there are three more factors that affect the tensile strength:
+One of the major factors affecting the tensile strength of a material is the temperature of the material during testing.
+However, there are several more factors that affect the tensile strength:

 2. Composition of material